DBP THM Removal

 Spray aeration is the process of pumping water from the floor of the tank to the ceiling, and spraying it down through a set of spray nozzles.
 As each droplet flies out of spray nozzle, THMs evaporate out of the droplet and into the air.

 Energy Costs Over the lifecycle of an in-tank aeration system, energy costs dominate.
 Different aeration technologies can vary in their effectiveness and energy usage, so it is important to look at the energy consumption versus MGD of water treated.
-Read our whitepaper comparing a surface aeration system to a spray aeration system.
+Read the comparison between In-Tank Aeration Systems.

 Science of Aeration In-tank aeration is the process of exposing finishing drinking water to air any volatile chemicals that are in the water (such as disinfection byproducts) will evaporate into the air.